brhat/Mendel-Services/traefik/README.md

 # Reverse Proxy (traefik)
 This folder contains the configuration for the reverse proxy in front of the buildbot buildmaster.
 The proxy handles tls connections and automatically redirects from port 80 to port 443.
-Furtermore, it listens on port 9989 and provides a tls connection for buildbot-workers to the buildmaster.
+Furthermore, it listens on port 9989 and provides a tls connection for buildbot-workers to the buildmaster.

 The services behind traefik reside in private networks, only the ports needed are exposed to the internet.